Flood Advisory issued for San Patricio by NWS - News Break

 Flood Advisory issued for San Patricio by NWS

 Effective: 2021-07-08 14:16:00 CDT Expires: 2021-07-09 05:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: San Patricio The National Weather Service in Corpus Christi has issued a * Flood Advisory for Southwestern Bee County in south central Texas Southeastern Live Oak County in south central Texas Northwestern San Patricio County in south central Texas * Until 700 PM CDT. * At 509 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: San Patricio The National Weather Service in Corpus Christi has issued a * Flood Advisory for Southwestern Aransas County in south central Texas Southeastern Bee County in south central Texas Northeastern Jim Wells County in south central Texas Northwestern Nueces County in south central Texas Southwestern Refugio County in south central Texas San Patricio County in south central Texas * Until 630 PM CDT. * At 327 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing in the advisory area.
-Between 2 and 4 inches of rain have fallen in the last several hours. * Some locations that will experience flooding include Beeville, Mathis, Skidmore, Lake City, Tynan, Argenta, Dinero, Lakeside and Lake Corpus Christi.
-This includes the following streams and drainages Papalote Creek, Para Creek, La, Silver Creek, Gamble Gully, Bullshead Creek, Aransas Creek, Aquilla Creek, Parker Hollow Creek, Dry Creek, Ratta Creek, Aransas River, Paisano Creek, Blackjack Creek, Little Dry Creek, Sixmile Creek, Poesta Creek, Olmos Creek, Spring Creek, Elm Creek and Nueces River.
-Additional rainfall amounts of 1 to 2 inches are expected over the area.
+Between 1 and 3 inches of rain have fallen in the last several hours. * Some locations that will experience flooding include Corpus Christi, Portland, Robstown, Sinton, Mathis, Taft, Corpus Christi International Airport, Odem, Gregory, St. Paul, San Patricio, Edroy, West Sinton, Annaville, Calallen, Clarkwood, Papalote, Corpus Christi North Beach, Del Mar College West Campus and Downtown Corpus Christi.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0